 - 1 medium cucumber

-- 11/2 cups plain Greek yogurt or regular full-fat yogurt for vegan or dairy-free use cashew-based yogurt
+- 11/2 cups plain Greek yogurt or regular full-fat yogurt or thick vegan yogurt

 - 2 tablespoons chopped fresh dill